The Church is its Members

 Meaningful Covenant Membership

-Membership in the church is not simply a monthly commitment, but a covenant between two groups, the individual and church as a whole.
-It’s more about what you can give to the church than what you can get from the church.
+Membership in the church is completely different than our casual memberships in social clubs, stores, or the YMCA.
+It is not a weekly or monthly commitment to gain status or privileges, but a covenant relationship between an individual and the church family as a whole.
+It’s more about what you can give to the church than what you can get.
 It is a meaningful covenant for the glory of God, our good, and others salvation.
 Jonathan Leeman writes in his book Church Membership, “Church membership is a formal relationship between a Church and a Christian characterized by the church’s affirmation and oversight of a Christian’s discipleship and the Christian’s submission to living out his or her discipleship in the care of the church.”

 Membership Process